jeremy-banks/ansible-w11-gamedev-workstation/README.md

-# Ansible Windows 11 Game Development Workstation
+# Ansible Windows 11 Home Game Development Workstation
 This repo exists to assist me in automating the installation, configuration, and security hardening of a Windows 11 Home gaming and game development PC.

 ## Update BIOS
 Generally speaking you should always update your motherboard BIOS when doing a new OS install.
 Typically this is as simple as download latest from manf website, copy to USB, reboot into BIOS, and update.

-## Install Windows 11
+## Install Windows 11 Home

 #### Create ISO
 Using a Windows OS and the Windows Media Creation Tool, create a USB bootable Windows installer.